Seville: Recent developments

-Geography and climate
+Geography

-Location

 Seville has an area of 141 km2, according to the National Topographic Map (Mapa Topográfico Nacional) series from the Instituto Geográfico Nacional – Centro Nacional de Información Geográfica, the country's civilian survey organisation (pages 984, 985 and 1002).
 The city is situated in the fertile valley of the River Guadalquivir.
 The average height above sea level is 7 m.
 Most of the city is on the east side of the river, while Triana, La Cartuja and Los Remedios are on the west side.
 The Aljarafe region lies further west, and is considered part of the metropolitan area.
 The city has boundaries on the north with La Rinconada, La Algaba and Santiponce; on the east with Alcalá de Guadaira; on the south with Dos Hermanas and Gelves and on the west with San Juan de Aznalfarache, Tomares and Camas.

 Seville is on the same parallel as United States west coast city San Jose in central California.
 São Miguel, the main island of the Azores archipelago, lies on the same latitude.
 Further east from Seville in the Mediterranean Basin, it is on the same latitude as Catania in Sicily, Italy and just south of Athens, the capital of Greece.
 Beyond that, it is located on the same parallel as South Korean capital, Seoul.
 Seville is located inland, not very far from the Andalusian coast, but still sees a much more continental climate than the nearest port cities, Cádiz and Huelva.
 Its distance from the sea makes summers in Sevilla much hotter than along the coastline.

 Climate

-Seville has a Mediterranean climate (Köppen climate classification Csa), featuring very hot, dry summers and mild winters with moderate rainfall.
-Seville has an annual average of 19.6 C. The annual average temperature is 25.7 C during the day and 13.3 C at night.
-Seville is located in the lower part of the Guadalquivir Valley, which is often referred to as "the frying pan of Spain", as it features the hottest cities in the country.
+Seville's climate is a very hot-summer Mediterranean climate (Köppen climate classification Csa), featuring very hot, long, dry summers and mild winters with moderate rainfall.
+Seville has an annual average temperature of 19.6 C. The annual average temperature is 25.7 C during the day and 13.3 C at night.
+Seville is located in the Guadalquivir Valley, which is often referred to as "the frying pan of Spain", as it features the hottest cities in the country.